top of page

 • Fewer complications

-• Less likely to have a cesarean
+• Are less likely to have a cesarean

-• Decreased use of medicated pain relief
+• Are less likely to need medicated pain relief

-• A shorter labor
+• Experience a shorter labor

-• More likely to breastfeed
+• Are more likely to successfully breastfeed

 “Published data indicate that one of the most effective tools to improve labor and delivery outcomes is the continuous presence of support personnel, such as a doula.
 A Cochrane meta-analysis of 12 trials and more than 15,000 women demonstrated that the presence of continuous one-on-one support during labor and delivery was associated with improved patient satisfaction and a statistically significant reduction in the rate of cesarean delivery (111).
 Given that there are no associated measurable harms, this resource is probably underutilized.”